davidmogar/gimme-a-hug-server/README.md

  - A user can follow other user as many time as he/she want and a new reference is store each time.
  - If a user is deleted, references remain in the users he or she was following.
 I have to define a pre('remove') to solve this.

-There are more bugs but, EY!
-It's something
+There are more bugs but, Ey!
+It's something.

 ![It's something meme](http://davidmogar.com/uploads/github/its_something.png "It's something meme")